dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 Notice we added a call to `get_connection()` and an `Ok(())` after the match statement to satisfy the `Result<()>` return type.

+A successfull call to `get_connection()` returns a database connection instance, that will be passed to the functions that perform database operations.

 Commited code up to this point can be seen at [https://github.com/dezoito/rust-todo-list/tree/part2](https://github.com/dezoito/rust-todo-list/tree/part2).

 ---